 Painter Nathan McKenney, aka @early_touch, creates engrossing artwork.
 Love to dive into art and get lost?
 This is the painter for you.
 McKenney paints and draws new worlds.
 He combines acrylic paint, marker, and cut out words on canvas.
 Thus, his work plays with the viewer through layered imagery.
 Nathan likes to sign his paintings “E.T.” in the corner.
 This is partially a reference to his alias Early Touch.
-Indeed, when asked about it, McKenney says he never liked the signature “N.M.”.
-Nathan adds that he always liked the movie E.T. too.
+Indeed, when asked about it, Nathan McKenney says he never liked the signature “N.M.”.
+McKenney adds that he always liked the movie E.T. too.

 Boys Inside Men on Mars

 It feels masculine.
 After all, more gonads, diamonds, and phalluses populate this painting than any rap video.
 There’s also a sense of antics mixed with animalistic acts.
 A shadowy knife on one side.
 A pale wolf on the other.
 But the NASCAR flag tips the work’s manliness imagery off the charts.
 Like all Nathan McKenney paintings, Mars carves a path into a precise subconscious.
 That’s the mystery.
 It’s like trying to unravel the dream of your favorite crush.
 Enticing, perplexing, and playful, it’s painting as intellectual flirtation.
 Is the dream actually connected to anything real?
 Only your crush knows the truth.

 The best part of it isn’t the macho elements.
 It’s the vulnerable boy rising from the depths of Mars.
 We see him in bits and pieces.
 But most of all it’s the mood.
 McKenney’s piece reminds us of that child inside every man.
 He’s there no matter how many times we stamp MAN on his forehead.